Damian-Emmanuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that sets the mode of the file hello the same as olleh mode
+A script that adds execute permissions to all subdirectories of the current directory for the owner, the group and all other users